 Compared with an entire band’s worth of musicians and microphones crammed into a small, scorchingly hot room, the recording experience in Portsmouth Cathedral was far more pleasant.
 The microphones still loomed ominously, threatening to pick up even the tiniest rustle, sniff or discreet clear of the throat, however there was, at least, plenty of space between each singer, and a cool stone building to maintain a comfortable temperature.
 Once again, I realised just how many times a sound engineer is prepared to ask you to sing the same line in order to get the perfect take to use in the final CD; as I was still a fairly new singer, this was reasonably stressful, never knowing whether it was me that caused the word ‘cut’ to be called out!
 The thing that struck me most of all however, was the completely different atmosphere and type of pressure that is created by a recording environment.
 It can feel rather cold and emotionless, simply being ordered to play chunks of the music over and over again, without any audience smiling or visibly enjoying the music that you are creating.
 However, unlike a live concert, there is the safety net of being able to re-take, but you also have in the back of your mind the knowledge that whatever you play in that moment will be able to be re-played and re-heard countless times.
 As a chap of relatively nervous disposition, I can’t tell which I found more stressful!

-If you’re interested, the two CDs are available at these links.
-‘Verbum caro factus est’ is also available on all major streaming platforms.
+If you’re interested, the CD of ‘Verbum Caro factum est’ is available on all major streaming platforms.